 However, the next Sunday, May 16, 2021, Calgary Police, at the behest of Alberta Health Services, went to Fairview Baptist Church and arrested Pastor Tim Stephens.
 The arrest of Pastor Stephens was claimed to be on the basis of the Whistle Stop Order.

-With the Justice Centre providing his legal representation, in May 2022, the criminal charge against Pastor Stephens for allegedly violating the Whistle Stop Order was dropped.
+With the support of the Justice Centre, in May 2022, the criminal charge against Pastor Stephens for allegedly violating the Whistle Stop Order was dropped.

 The Crown subsequently dropped four of the six charges for allegedly violating the public health orders.